cliffordwilliam/coffee-shop-api/README.md

 ## quickstart

-just run the `local-start.sh` to run this app in a container, don't forget to `docker compose down` to kill container.
+just run the `local-start.sh` to run this app in a container.